charles-azam/charles-azam.github.io/docs/zz_projects.md

 - [DeepDraft](https.www.deepdraft.dev): (Work in progress) An attempt at implementing a deep search specialized in scientific questions.
 - [Pyforge](https://github.com/charles-azam/pyforge): A minimalist Python library for engineering as code.
 - [AIEngineer](https://github.com/charles-azam/aiengineer): Since it is possible to do engineering as code, why not use an AI agent to generate it?
 I tried using Aider to programmatically generate code.
+- [Predibench](https://github.com/charles-azam/predibench): A platform for betting on AI agents.
+- [Webportal](https://github.com/aymeric-roucher/webportal): A web platform to help agent using the web.